|Starring: ||John Nathan-Turner|

 |Format: ||2 x CD|

-Note: Sequel to Volume 1.
-Subsequently, both Volume 1 and Volume 2 were re-released in a combined box set.
+Note: Followed by Volume II.
+Subsequently, both volumes were re-released in a combined box set.

 Between 1980 and 1989, John Nathan-Turner produced over 130 episodes of BBC TV's award-winning science-fiction series Doctor Who, and was responsible for casting three of the actors who played the Doctor.